Banner239/Car-Price-Prediction/README.md

 Usage

-To run the project, execute the notebook using Jupyter:
+To run the project, execute the notebook using Jupyter Notebook:

 Make sure to customize the configuration and parameters as needed for your analysis.